daviebadger/books/restructuredtext/restructuredtext.rst

 .. tip::

-   In a rendered RST document with a table of contents, entries in the TOC lead to sections in a document, whereas the sections in the document lead back to the entries in the TOC after a click on a section title.
+   When navigating in a rendered RST document with a table of contents, entries in the TOC lead to sections in a document, whereas the sections in the document lead back to the entries in the TOC after a click on a section title.

 Sectnum Directive
 """""""""""""""""

-Automatically number section titles in a document (including those in a table of content):
+Automatically number section titles in a document (will be automatically propagated to a table of content in the document):

 #. without any directive options: